Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Tallahassee, Florida 32399

 If you have been charged with a gun or weapons offense in Leon County, contact the attorneys at Pumphrey Law to discuss the facts of your particular case.
 Finding an experienced attorney who is familiar with Florida gun and weapon laws is your best option to avoid severe consequences.
-Contact us at (850) 681-7777 for a consultation about your alleged gun, firearm or weapon charge.
+Contact us at (850) 681-7777 for a free legal consultation about your alleged gun, firearm or weapon charge.

 Article last updated on October 26, 2016.